NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M04-Gettingstarted.md

 ## Objectives

-By the end of this lab, you will be able to create a project in Azure AI Foundry and analyze a receipt using Azure AI Document Intelligence to extract key information efficiently
+By the end of this lab, you will be able to create a project in Microsoft Foundry and analyze a receipt using Azure AI Document Intelligence to extract key information efficiently

-1. **Create a project in Azure AI Foundry portal**: You will learn about configuring an Azure AI Foundry project, provisioning necessary AI resources, and exploring Vision and Document Intelligence capabilities for automated data extraction.
+1. **Create a project in Microsoft Foundry portal**: You will learn about configuring an Microsoft Foundry project, provisioning necessary AI resources, and exploring Vision and Document Intelligence capabilities for automated data extraction.

-2. **Explore speech to text in Azure AI Foundry's Speech Playground**: You will learn about using Azure AI Speech to Text to convert spoken language into written text, extract key insights from audio data, and interpret the results for further processing.
+2. **Explore speech to text in Microsoft Foundry's Speech Playground**: You will learn about using Azure AI Speech to Text to convert spoken language into written text, extract key insights from audio data, and interpret the results for further processing.

 ## Pre-requisites